 - Long-Term Debt – amount owed for a period exceeding 12 months from the date of the balance sheet.
 This can include bank loans, mortgage bonds, debenture and other obligations not due for one year.

 - Accrued Expenses – includes wages, interest and taxes indicated on the balance sheet from when the company can reasonably expect their payment, until the time the payment is made.

 - Equity – the residual interest that remains after liabilities are subtracted by assets.

-The balance sheet is used to calculate key indicators that reveal the companies’ financial structure and ability to meet its obligations.
+The role of the balance sheet is to calculate key indicators that reveal the companies’ financial structure and ability to meet its obligations.
 They include working capital, current ratio, quick ratio, debt-equity ratio and debt-to-capital ratio.

 - Working Capital – the capital of a company that is used for day-to-day operations, calculated as the current assets minus the current liabilities.

 - Current Ratio – a liquidity ratio that measures the company’s ability to pay short-term and long-term obligations.

 - Quick Ratio – a measure of how well a company can meet its short-term financial liabilities.

 - Debt-Equity Ratio – a debt ratio used to measure a company’s financial leverage, calculated by dividing a company’s total liabilities by its equity.